 Skip to main content

 To qualify as a GCPR elective, a course must have a significant participatory research component and/or significant content addressing the theory, method or practice of participatory research.
 In addition to the courses listed below, independent studies with a significant focus on participatory theory or methods may also qualify as electives.
-Please contact the Curriculum Chair (Sara Smith, shsmith1@email.unc.edu) and Advising Chair (Lauren Leve, leve@email.unc.edu), for formal approval of particular courses.
+Please contact the Curriculum Chair (Sara Smith, shsmith1@email.unc.edu) and Advising Chair (Dane Emmerling, dane.emmerling@unc.edu), for formal approval of particular courses.
 Students are also encouraged to consult the list of past electives in planning their coursework, as departmental course offerings sometimes change after the website has been published and elective-qualified classes may be offered without being listed here.

-• Tuesdays and Thursdays 2:00pm – 3:15pm, New East Room 305
+• Tuesdays and Thursdays, 2:00pm – 3:15pm, Greenlaw Hall Room 526A

 Past Elective Courses